Submit nominations online through Dec. 1, 2015.

-Up to two $100,000 prizes will be presented to individuals under the age of 40 who demonstrate leadership in their fields and who show creativity, commitment, and extraordinary accomplishment in effecting positive social change.
+Up to two $100,000 prizes will be presented to individuals individuals less than 20 years out of their bachelor program who demonstrate leadership in their fields and who show creativity, commitment, and extraordinary accomplishment in effecting positive social change.
 Half of the monetary prize will be given to the recipient (or shared between two recipients, in case of a shared prize) and half will be contributed to an organization designated by the winner.

 Nominees may be nationals of any country; no affiliation to Grinnell College is required.
 The program encourages a global and diverse pool of candidates.